LauraPugh/Honours_Thesis/README.md

 # Honours_Thesis
-Supplementary data for honours thesis
+Supplementary files for honours thesis

+In this repository, which is available publically, interactive files such as Krona visualisations and PDFs of differential heat trees along with the scripts used in my analysis can be found.

+Laura